Dudley Randall

 "No, baby, no, you may not go,

-for the dogs are fierce and wild,
+for the dogs are fierce

 and clubs and hoses, guns and jails